Chronic daily headaches

 - Hemicrania continua

 This type typically occurs in people with a history of episodic migraines.
-On eight or more days a month for at least three months, migraines tend to have the following features:
+Chronic migraines tend to:

 - Affect one side or both sides of your head